blakefishman/RFM_Segment_Analysis/README.md

 ## Background
-**New Haven Printworks** is a local US printing service specializing in custom printed products for online ordering and physical pickup, including business cards, greeting cards, posters, art prints, and photo books.
+**New Haven Office Co** is a local US printing service specializing in custom printed products for online ordering and physical pickup, including business cards, greeting cards, posters, art prints, and photo books.
 To better understand its local customer base, the business sought to conduct an **RFM (Recency, Frequency, Monetary) segmentation analysis** on March 6, 2026, against their 2025 sales data.

 The business was particularly interested in their top-performing customers, as they also intend to use the RFM analysis findings to help guide the launch of a new loyalty program, however they are still uncertain on the best rollout strategy.

-This analysis processes New Haven Printworks’ 2025 sales data into an RFM customer segmentation analysis to uncover key customer insights, driving actionable recommendations to boost future performance.
+This analysis processes New Haven Office Co’ 2025 sales data into an RFM customer segmentation analysis to uncover key customer insights, driving actionable recommendations to boost future performance.
 The RFM segmentation utilized deciles for ten equal parts, resulting in scores of 3–30 across eight customer segments.